-In the event of an incident, such as damage to one of your commercial vehicles from weather, an accident or other incident, you can file a claim and receive compensation that will help to cover the cost of repairs.
-If you or one of your drivers is at fault in an accident that injures another person or damages their property, that person can file a claim with your insurance company.
-In this case, your commercial vehicle liability insurance will cover the costs of the claim, up to the limit of your policy.
+Coverage protects your commercial vehicles from weather damage, accidents, and many other types of incidents.
+If you or one of your drivers is at fault in an accident that injures another person or damages their property, the liability coverage in your commercial vehicle policy will cover the costs of the claim, up to the limit of your policy.

-If you use your vehicle for any of the following functions, you may also be required to get commercial coverage:
+If you use your vehicle for any of the following functions, you may also be required to get commercial coverage.

-- Using the vehicle to carry equipment
+- Using a vehicle to carry equipment, or to transport freight

-- Transporting flammable or hazardous material
+- Transporting flammable or hazardous materials

 - Transporting housekeeping equipment for business use

 - Hiring your vehicle out to tow other vehicles